 Students with other majors often enter the textile industry.
-To enhance their careers the School of Textile Engineering has developed coordinated course offerings that constitute an unofficial minor in textiles.
-Listings of recommended course sequences for minors in textiles are available in the School of Textile Engineering office.
+To further their careers the School of Textile Engineering has developed coordinated course offerings that will be helpful to students with this goal.
+Listings of recommended course sequences in textiles are available in the School of Textile Engineering office.